 - 3 ounces (or more) fresh or regular mozzarella, shredded

 - 1/4 cup (or more) grated or shredded Parmesan

 Preheat the oven to 350.
 Oil a baking dish.
 If you’re using chicken breast, pound them to about 1/2” thickness.
 Cut the breasts or thighs into serving portions.
 Combine the flour, salt and pepper on a plate.
 Dredge the chicken pieces, one at a time, in the flour mixture and shake off any excess.
 Set chicken aside.

 In a large pan over medium heat, heat the olive oil.
 Add the chicken.
 Cook for 5 minutes on a side or until lightly browned.
 Transfer to a plate.

 Add the onion to the pan and sauté until it begins to soften.
 Add the garlic and cook for one minute.
 Then, add the cranberries, cinnamon, water, Marsala, brown sugar, orange juice and pulp.
-Bring to a low boil, lower the heat, and simmer for 8 minutes or until the berries pop and the mixture thickens slightly.
+Bring to a low boil, lower the heat, and simmer for 8 to 10 minutes or until the berries pop and the mixture thickens slightly.
 Stir in the bread crumbs.
 The mixture will become thick, almost pasty.

 Spread 1/3 of the cranberry mixture on the bottom of the baking dish.
 Don’t worry if it won’t cover the bottom – just distribute it as evenly as you can.
 Arrange the chicken pieces on top.
 Spread the remaining 2/3s of cranberry mixture on the chicken.
 Top with mozzarella and Parmesan.